 For Plan Sponsor Use Only – Not for Use with Participants or the General Public.

-- Audit first-quarter payroll and plan-deposit dates to ensure compliance with the Department of Labor’s rules regarding timely deposit of participant contributions and loan repayments.
+- Conduct a review of second quarter payroll and plan deposit dates to ensure compliance with the Department of Labor’s rules regarding timely deposit of participant contributions and loan repayments.

-Verify that employees who became eligible for the plan between January 1 and March 31 received and returned an enrollment form.
-Follow up on forms that were not returned.
+- Verify that employees who became eligible for the plan between April 1 and June 30 received and returned an enrollment form.
+Follow up for forms that were not returned.

-Issue a reminder memo or email to all employees to encourage them to review and update, if necessary, their beneficiary designations for all benefit plans by which they are covered.
+- Send a reminder memo or email to all employees to encourage them to review and update, if necessary, their beneficiary designations for all benefit plans.